 Descriptions of Azazel’s appearance vary across sources.
 In the Apocalypse of Abraham, he is shown as a dirty, unclean bird, especially a bird that eats dead animals, coming down on sacrifices to spoil them.
 This animal form highlights his role as a soul scavenger and someone who disrupts holy rituals.

-In later occult traditions, like those in Colin de Plancy’s Dictionnaire Infernal, Azazel is described as more human-like but still monstrous.
+In later occult traditions, such as those in Colin de Plancy’s Dictionnaire Infernal, Azazel is described as more human-like yet still monstrous.
 He is often pictured as a demon carrying a banner and riding a goat or a camel.

 In these images, Azazel often has several horns (sometimes seven), yellow eyes, and leathery wings, fitting the classic wild, satyr-like look.
 Some texts say he has a man’s face but the body of a dragon or snake, showing his tricky nature and ancient roots.